kenloquinte/datasci_files/README.md

-# datasci_files
+# Data Science files
-Notebooks for DATASCI class
+## Kenneth Loquinte
+This repository is for my Notebook files for data science